mmmjie/COM3D2.ShapeAnimator.Plugin/README.md

 This repository is for personal purposes, I added some custom modifications.

-If you alse want, then go 'Actions' to download.
+If you alse want it, just go 'Actions' to download.

 # Plguin Info
-This is Sybaris/UnityInjector plugin for COM3D2.
+This is a Sybaris/UnityInjector plugin for COM3D2.

 install to `COM3D2\Sybaris\UnityInjector\`